Breeding Location:

 General

-Ring-necked Duck: Medium-sized diving duck with black upperparts and weakly tufted, glossy purple-black head.
-Neck, upper breast, and tail are black, lower breast and belly are white, and sides are pale gray.
+Ring-necked Duck: Medium-sized diving duck with black upperparts and weakly tufted glossy purple-black head.
+Neck, upper breast and tail are black, lower breast and belly is white, and sides are pale gray.
 Cinnamon collar is hard to see in the field.
 Bill is blue-gray with white ring and black tip.
 Wings are dark with black-tipped gray flight feathers visible in flight.
-Female is brown overall with gray face and throat, white eye-ring and weak eyestripe, and white patch at base of bill.
+Female is brown overall with gray face and throat, white eye ring and weak eye stripe, and white patch at base of bill.
 Juvenile resembles female.
-Eclipse male resembles breeding male but is duller and has darker sides.

 Range and Habitat